-The possible observations of $\gamma$-ray signals in astrophysical scenarios open the window to investigate the detailed (super)nova explosion physics, especially how $\gamma$-ray lines are formed and how they contribute to the associated light curves.
-In recent decades, numerical codes for stellar evolution and supernova explosion have been extensively developed.
-Numerical models, inspired by abundant observational data, become much more diversified.
-The challenge becomes how to explore the potential $\gamma$-ray signals obtained from difference sources, which may contain distinctively different data structures and isotopes.

-We envision the code to be lightweight, portable and flexible for the following reasons: (1) Being lightweight allows us to carry out parameter surveys within reasonable computational time; (2) being portable makes the code usable in processing models from different sources; (3) being flexible allows users to change input physics and parameters without extensively restructure the code.
+We envision the code to possess their features: (1) Being lightweight for doing parameter surveys in a reasonable computational time; (2) being portable to process models from different sources; (3) being flexible to include different input physics and parameters without extensively restructure the code.
 We choose to code in Python because Python has a broad user base, rich supporting libraries and flexible data structure suitable for mapping different types of source data\footnote{To the author's understanding there is no Python code designed for the modeling of $\gamma$-ray spectra}.

 In this article, we first present the algorithm and the code structure in Section \ref{sec:methods}.
-From Sections \ref{sec:num_comp} to \ref{sec:ccsn} we apply the code in multiple scenarios, including code tests for some important components, the post-explosion $\gamma$-ray emission in novae, SN Ia and CCSN explosions.
+From Sections \ref{sec:num_comp} to \ref{sec:ccsn} we apply the code in multiple scenarios, including code tests for essential components, the post-explosion $\gamma$-ray emission in nova, SN Ia and CCSN explosions.
 We also compare our results with some representative $\gamma$-ray radiative transfer results.
 In Section \ref{sec:discussion} we explore the sensitivity of our code with different input physics and formulae applied for microphysics.
 Finally we give our conclusion.